 When I conceptualize client issues, I draw from both a psychodynamic and systems model.
 In keeping with the Counseling Center's brief therapy model, I have begun to employ more of a solution-focused orientation.
 I continue to utilize a variety of counseling techniques, depending on what I feel the individual client will respond to, always considering that the counselor/client relationship is a key ingredient in the therapy process.

 I am a licensed clinical psychologist at the Counseling Center.
 I obtained my B.A. in psychology from Wheeling Jesuit University, M.S. in Community Counseling from Shippensburg University and my Ph.D. in Counseling Psychology from The University of Iowa.
-I moved to the valley after the completion of my doctoral internship at The University of Tennessee Knoxville.
-Out of all of my training and clinical experiences, the most rewarding and exciting ones have been at university counseling centers supporting student success.
+I completed my doctoral internship at The University of Tennessee Knoxville.
+Working with college students through university counseling centers, have been my most rewarding and exciting clinical experiences.

-I perform a variety of clinical and outreach work related to anxiety disorders, men’s issues and masculinity, gender, identity and multicultural issues, first generation college students, survivors of trauma, sexual assault and intimate partner violence, and healthy relationships.
-Although I primarily work from a cognitive-behavioral framework, I integrate a variety of interpersonal and psychodynamic interventions in order to tailor the therapeutic process to each client.
+I perform a variety of clinical and outreach work related to the CC treatment programs, anxiety disorders, gender, identity, adjustment, multicultural issues, first generation college students, survivors of trauma, sexual assault and intimate partner violence, and healthy relationships.
+Although I primarily work from a cognitive-behavioral framework, I integrate a variety of interpersonal, emotion-focused, and psychodynamic interventions in order to tailor the therapeutic process to each client.
 My goal in counseling is to create a collaborative and empowering environment that assists clients in making positive changes and improving the quality of their lives.